carsdotcom/skelebot/docs/api/component.md

 The Activation Enum is used to set the level at which a component or plugin becomes active and available for use within the Skelebot System.
-By default a component will only be active at the CONFIG level, meaning it will only be active when their is specific configuration data for said component in the skelebot.yaml file.
+By default a component will only be active at the CONFIG level, meaning it will only be active when the specific configuration data for said component in the skelebot.yaml file.

 <h3 align='left'>Constants</h3>